Peter Fox (Welsh politician): Senedd

+In December 2024, after the resignation of Andrew RT Davies, Fox was appointed as Shadow Cabinet Secretary for Transport and Rural Affairs by new leader Darren Millar.

+Political views

+Universal basic income

 Fox criticised universal basic income (UBI), which pays everyone a fixed sum, regardless of their circumstance, saying: "Means-testing and fairness is of fundamental importance to the integrity of our welfare state, unlike UBI, which would reward the wealthiest in society instead of targeting those who need it most."
 In an article for Mail+, he warned that introducing UBI would mean giving financial contributions to "Premier League footballers, millionaires rapists and murderers", rather than financially "targeting those who need it most".